 Competition remains fierce for autographed album covers complete with the vintage vinyl tucked inside.
 Not only are record album collectors seeking these items, but they also compete with autograph hounds and fans of celebrity memorabilia to drive up prices.

 Autographs of artists like Elvis Presley, Jim Morrison, and David Bowie all bring good money these days.
 A number of autographed albums featuring signatures of all the band members, like the Eagles, Pink Floyd, Led Zeppelin, and Pearl Jam, are in demand as well.
-Some of the highest priced autographed albums contain autographs of all four members of the Beatles.
+Some of the most valuable records contain autographs of all four members of The Beatles.
 Having signatures present on an album that is rare to begin with adds to the desirability, of course.